 CPT is a recipient of a Google Ad Grant which allows free access to the nonprofit edition of Google's advertising program and enables CPT to reach out directly to their target audience.
-Based on Google's estimates, the value of these advertising credits, which began in June 2016, amounted to \$2,000 and are recognized as offsetting revenue and expense in the Statements of Activities.
+Based on Google's estimates, the value of these advertising credits, which began in June 2016, amounted to \$60,000 and \$2,000 in fiscal 2017 and 2016, respectively, and are recognized as offsetting revenue and expense in the Statements of Activities.